 This chuck is identical to #1040 except for an electroless Nickel-Teflon coating that has been applied to help prevent wear and corrosion.
 This special coating has been applied to all external and internal surfaces of the chuck (except for chuck jaws), significantly improving the life of the chuck.
 This chuck also opens and closes more smoothly due to the lubrication properties of Nickel-Teflon.

-For those who have jobs where speed and ease of use are more important than maximum accuracy and want a chuck that is loose right from the start (No extra charge).
-Add the note “loose jaws” to the “comments/shipping instructions” box when checking out.
+- For those who have jobs where speed and ease of use are more important than maximum accuracy and want a chuck that is loose right from the start (No extra charge).
+Add the note “loose jaws” to the “comments/special instructions” box, on this page, when checking out.

-Soft (unhardened) steel jaws are also available upon request (No extra charge).
-Add the note “soft jaws” to the “comments/shipping instructions” box when checking out.
+- Soft (unhardened) steel jaws are also available upon request (No extra charge).
+They are not stepped so they can be machined by the customer for custom holding applications.
+Because of this the jaws tolerances are not held to the same standard as our standard chuck jaws.
+Add the note “soft jaws” to the “comments/special instructions” box, on this page, when checking out.

 Interchangeable top jaws are also available.